afrind/warp-draft/draft-ietf-moq-transport.md

 * Track Namespace: Identifies a track's namespace as defined in ({{track-name}}).

+* Track Name: Identifies the track name in the ANNOUNCE message.
+  This field MAY be empty.

 * Error Code: Identifies an integer error code for canceling the announcement.
 ANNOUNCE_CANCEL uses the same error codes as ANNOUNCE_ERROR